News

 29 January, 09.30-10.30

 The number of people leaving the labour force due to mental and physical ill health is at record levels.
-The Government’s recent White Paper, Get Britain Working, comes as stark figures show almost one and a half million people are unemployed, over nine million people are inactive, and a record 2.8 million people are out of work due to long-term sickness.
+The Government’s recent White Paper, Get Britain Working, comes as stark figures show almost one and a half million people are unemployed, over nine million people are inactive, a record 2.8 million people are out of work due to long-term sickness.
 Young people have also been left behind with one in eight young people not in education, employment or training, and nine million adults lack the essential skills they need to get on in work.

 Poor health and well-being are putting more people at risk of social exclusion and poverty, while employers are facing significant recruitment challenges and skills shortages.
 This brings huge societal and individual consequences as well as driving up welfare costs.